niccolo-bucciantini/XNS4.0/documentation/source/files_outputs.md

 - **PHYSICS.f90**
     - subroutine **GRIDBUILD** - computes the radial grid (either uniform or stretched) and derivative terms used in the DGTSV subroutine.
     - subroutine **FUNCD_STRETCH** - used by the root-finding subroutine to derive the stretching factor for the grid, if it is stretched.
+    - subroutine **EOSTABLEREAD** - reads the EoS file specified by the FILEEOS parameter.
+Note that the first line in the file must be the number of points present in the file, and this must be equal to the parameter NPTRHO.
+The subsequent lines must contain the minimum and maximum density and their indexes (second line), the minimum and maximum pressure and their indexes (third line), the minimum and maximum internal energy and their indexes (fourth line), the minimum and maximum enthalpy and their indexes (fifth line).
+Then, the table is read.
+Please, refer to the routine code to see the specific structure that the EoS file must have.
+    - subroutine **RHO2EOS** - given $\rho$, it computes the pressure $p$, the internal energy $\varepsilon$ and the enthalpy $h$ according to the tabulated EoS.
+    - subroutine **PRS2EOS** - given $p$, it computes the $\rho$ according to the tabulated EoS.
+    - subroutine **ENT2EOS** - given $h$, it computes the $\rho$ according to the tabulated EoS.
+    - subroutine **EOS** - computes the density and the internal energy given the pressure, both in case the EoS is tabulated or an analytical polytropic.
+    - subroutine **FUNCD_EOS** - used by the root-finding subroutine to derive the central pressure given the central density.
 <br><br>
 - **FUNCTIONS.f90**
     - subroutine **DGTSV** - solves the linear system $AX = B$, where $A$ is a tridiagonal matrix, by